-For those reasons alone, the Click and Grow is the clear winner to me.
+For those reasons alone, Click and Grow is the clear winner to me.

 Is Click and Grow Worth it?

 The answer is 100 percent yes.
-I have recommended this as a gift and bought it for others.
+It’s one of my favorite things and I have recommended this as a gift and bought it for others.
 Not only does it look fantastic and add a pop of color to your house, but this is also actually something that you can use and consume.
 I’m always happy to recommend any product that promotes healthy living.

 I’ve tried both outdoor and indoor herb gardens before and while, it always starts off promising, within months, they die.
-Sometimes I overwater them and other times, they dry out.
+Sometimes I overwater them and other times, they dry out because I don’t give them enough water.
 The Click and Grow makes growing an herb garden simple.

-Also, while I do love outdoor gardens, unless you live in a perfect climate, it has a limited lifespan.
-I love that I can grow herbs and vegetables year-round, 365 days a year, while living in the Midwest.
+Also, while I do love an outdoor garden, unless you live in a perfect climate, it has a limited lifespan.
+I love that I can grow my own herbs and vegetables year-round, 365 days a year while living in the Midwest.

 Another thing you don’t have to worry about with your indoor garden is putting competing plants next to one another.
 Each plant will grow regardless of who its neighbor may be.

 Which of the Click and Grow Garden Kits is Right for You?